 Enrol yourself for a diploma or an online course on fashion and designing or writing, or even better, fashion writing.
 Don’t forget to buy books, watch videos, and read more and more on the subject.

 Practice it.
 Write articles, copy, or just a review of the recent fashion collection, and compile it all into a portfolio.
 This is not a necessary step but it certainly helps leverage your chances of getting started on a good note.

 And, here is your final step that should never be skipped.
 Get your resume, portfolio, and a well-written cover letter together and shortlist names of companies/brands that you want to write for, and start shooting emails.

 The Final Takeaway

-Before you get into anything, it is very important to self-access to identify if that aspiration is a momentary one or a sustainable one.
-The key here would be to take your time identifying the above and then pursuing it will a full heart.
+Before you get into anything, it is very important to self-assess to identify if that aspiration is a momentary one or a sustainable one.
+The key here would be to take your time identifying the above and then pursuing it with a full heart.